Synchronized Aharonov-Bohm Motifs via Engineered Dissipation: Synchronization condition for -symmetric Aharonov-Bohm motifs

 Evaluating the constraint shows that only the totally symmetric state $\ket{C_0}$ satisfies the no-leakage condition; all other states necessarily hybridize with outer-spin configurations and are therefore not dark.
 Hence, the two-magnon manifold contains a single dark state.

 The same argument extends to all higher-excitation sectors: only the one-magnon spaces possess a two-dimensional invariant subspace capable of supporting coherent oscillations.
-All higher-magnon sectors contribute solely static, non-oscillatory corrections to the long-time behavior of local observables.
+All higher-magnon sectors contribute solely static, non-oscillatory corrections to the long-time behavior of local observables. {As mentioned previously, it is easy to check that the subspcae fulfills the algebraic constraints of Eqs.~(10) and (11) of Appendix A even if additional local spin relaxation, i.e, $\gamma^-_{i,i+1}\neq0$, acts on the system.
+Thus, also in the case of local spin relaxation the synchronized dynamics is preserved.}